MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfilterfactorysetdeviceclassesstate.md

 ## -returns

 <b>KsFilterFactorySetDeviceClassesState</b> returns STATUS_SUCCESS or an error code.

 ## -remarks

-This function is available in Windows XP and DirectX 8.0 and later.</p>
+This function is available in Windows XP and DirectX 8.0 and later.